Ian Moves Across Florida After Leaving Path of Destruction Along Gulf Coast

 In Hialeah, residents at Holiday Acres Mobile Home Park woke up to flooded streets Wednesday morning.

-Resident Esmeralda Rodriguez said the water has already receded and the situation looked better than the night before.
-She’s lived in this mobile home since 1996 and says high water levels after a storm aren’t unusual around here.
+Resident Esmeralda Rodriguez said the water had already receded and the situation looked better than the night before.
+She’s lived in a mobile home since 1996 and said high water levels after a storm aren’t unusual in the area.

 "I’m used to this … the water comes and goes," she said.
 "But thank God we are alive and that’s what matters most."